Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 • Pure vision-based FSD-derived AI (no LIDAR)

-• Grok (xAI) voice integration for natural language
+• Grok (xAI) voice integration + “Digital Optimus” for physical + digital automation

 • Vertical integration with Tesla battery and motor manufacturing

-• $20 billion CapEx and Model S/X line conversion
+• Over $25 billion CapEx and Model S/X line conversion

 • Target of 10 million units/year production